flojoy-ai/docs/docs/nodes/EXTRACTORS/EXTRACTORS.md

 ---
 hide_table_of_contents: true
-sidebar_label: Extract
+sidebar_label: Extractors
 sidebar_position: 1
 slug: /nodes/EXTRACTORS/
 ---

-# EXTRACT in Python
+# EXTRACTORS in Python

-Welcome to the Extract Nodes page!
+Welcome to the Extractor Nodes page!

-Here you can find a list of all the Flojoy nodes that can extract from inputs.
+Here you can find a list of all the Flojoy nodes that can extract from inputs such as dataframes and specific files.

 You can also find all of these nodes in the sidebar.